 The ARIC Study is funded by the National Heart, Lung, and Blood Institute, and directed by the Epidemiology and Biometry Program of the Division of Epidemiology and Clinical Applications.
-Principal investigators, directors, and their affiliations are listed in Appendix I. The operations of the study are directed by the ARIC Study Steering Committee whose members are the Principal Investigators of the field centers, coordinating center, the ultrasound reading center, the lipid and hemostasis laboratories, and the NHLBI Project Officer as shown in the organizational chart in Appendix II.
+Principal investigators, directors, and their affiliations are listed in Appendix I. The operations of the study are directed by the ARIC Study Steering Committee whose members are the Principal Investigators of the Field Centers, Coordinating Center, the Ultrasound Reading Center, the Lipid and Hemostasis Laboratories, and the NHLBI Project Officer.

 The Steering Committee is supported by subcommittees responsible for the details of study design and implementation, and a Morbidity and Mortality Classification Committee (MMCC).
 These committees report and make recommendations to the Steering Committee.
 The subcommittees and their charges are listed in the section below.
-The composition of each committee is given in Appendix III.
+The composition of each committee is given in Appendix II.